Numerical study of the Serre-Green-Naghdi equations in 2D: Numerical approach

 Note, however, that this is only the case as long as there is enough resolution in space as indicated by the decrease of the DFT coefficients.
 If they no longer decrease to machine precision during time evolution, GMRES will converge more slowly or not to the wanted accuracy, and rounding errors will pile up.
 To avoid such scenarios, we use a \textit{Krasny filter} \cite{Kra}, i.e., we put all DFT coefficients with modulus smaller than $10^{-12}$ equal to zero.
 However, it is recommended to provide enough resolution in space during the whole computation since GMRES will become slower in underresolved cases.
 Even if there is enough resolution, GMRES will take around 90 \% of the computation time.

 The accuracy of the time integration is controlled via the conservation of the numerically computed energy.
 Due to unavoidable numerical errors, the computed energy will depend on time, and the relative conservation of the energy can be used as discussed for instance in \cite{etna} to estimate the resolution in time: typically this quantity overestimates the numerical accuracy by 2 orders of magnitude.
 In all experiments reported below, relative energy conservation is better than $10^{-5}$ and thus above plotting accuracy.
 Since no explicit full 2D solution to the SGN equations in the class of functions studied here is known, we can only test the 1D solutions.
-We note that the line solitary waves in the examples in the next section without perturbation (both in $x$ and $y$ direction) are propagated with an accuracy of better than $10^{-12}$.
+If we propagate the exact 1D soliton with $N_{x}=2^{10}$ and $N_{y}=2^{7}$ Fourier modes with $L_{x}=10$ and $L_{y}=2$ and $N_{t}=10^{3}$ time steps for $t\leq 1$, we get energy conservation to the order of $10^{-14}$ as can be seen on the left of Fig.~\ref{Delta}, essentially the optimum that can be achieved with double precision.
+On the right of the same figure, we show the difference between numerical and exact solution for $h$ as a function of time.
+It can be seen that numerical errors in the time integration pile up as usual and increase with time, but that the solitary wave can be propagated with machine precision.